top of page

 Rev. Dr. Johnnie Monroe was installed as pastor in 1993.
 The church continued to grow under his leadership.
 After 15 years of dedicated service to Grace and the community, Rev. Monroe retired in 2009.

-Rev. Dr. David B. Thornton was installed in 2009 and served faithfully until 2012.
-Following Dr. Thornton's departure, Rev. Dr. Ronald E. Peters served as Theologian in Residence - maintaining Grace's foothold as a “Beacon on the Hill” that is “Building a Ministry of Hope.”
+Rev. Dr. David B. Thornton served faithfully from 2009 until 2012.
+Thereafter, Rev. Dr. Ronald E. Peters served as Theologian in Residence - maintaining Grace's foothold as a Beacon on the Hill until 2017.

-In 2017, Grace welcomed its latest pastor, Rev. Gavin B.J.
+In 2017, Grace welcomed Rev. Gavin B.J.
 Walton.
-"Rev. Gavin" is re-energizing Grace's community impact as he looks toward all ways to build up the Sugar Top neighborhood.
+Rev. Gavin is re-energizing Grace's community impact as he looks toward all ways to build up the Sugar Top community!

 FINAL Logo 082718.png